misd-service-development/drupal-lookup/README.md

 ### E-mail address

 If the user's primary e-mail address in Lookup is available, the e-mail address in Drupal is replaced.
 If it is suppressed, the existing value is left unchanged.

+### Staff

+A boolean whether the user is a member of staff or not.
+It is available as a filter in views.

+### Student

+A boolean whether the user is a student or not.
+It is available as a filter in views.